-Wat Mai Luang Pu Supha (also known as Wat Sila Suparam) in Chalong is a relatively new temple on the island.
-This beautiful and inviting property was built with attention to detail but it is famous mainly because of its founder Luang Pu Supha who is probably one of the most respected and long-lived monks in modern Thai history (it is said that he is over 110 years old).
+Wat Mai Luang Pu Supha (also known as Wat Sila Suparam or Wat Sin Supharam) in Chalong is a beautiful and inviting property built with attention to detail.
+It is famous mainly because of its founder, Luang Pu Supha, who was probably one of the most respected and long-lived monks in modern Thai history (he passed away in 2013 at the age of 118 years).

-He’s dedicated a large part of his life (almost a century to be exact) to being a Buddhist monk spreading the word of dharma and building almost 40 temples and monasteries around the country (three of them are in Phuket).
+He dedicated a large part of his life (almost a century) to Buddhist monkhood, spreading the word of Dharma and building almost 40 temples and monasteries around the country (3 of which are in Phuket).